007rohitSaini/007rohitSaini/README.md

-- 👋 Hi, I’m RohitSaini
+- 👋 Hi, I’m Rohit Saini
-- 👀 I’m interested in ...AI and Ml
+- 👀 I’m interested in ...Computers
-- 🌱 I’m currently learning ...High School
+- 🌱 I’m currently learning ...Computer engineering at SDSU
-- 💞️ I’m looking to collaborate on ...Ai and ML
+- 💞️ I’m looking to collaborate on ...
+Engineering Projects
 - 📫 How to reach me ... rohitsaini1427@gmail.com

 <!---